patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Truncated alerts

 Use the `truncateTitle` property to shorten a long `title`.
-Setting `truncateTitle` equal to a number (passed in as `{n}`) will reduce the number of lines of text in the alert's `title` property.
-Users may hover over a truncated alert to see the full message in a popup.
+Set `truncateTitle` equal to a number (passed in as `{n}`) to reduce the number of lines of text in the alert's `title`.
+Users may hover over or tab to a truncated `title` to see the full message in a tooltip.

 ```ts
 import React from 'react';